antonioscalaunina/pyANTI-FASc/README.md

 Thanks to Roberto Basili, Francesco Emanuele Maesano, Mara Monica Tiberti and Gareth Davies for their contribution in providing slab geometries.

-Thanks to Shane Murphy and Andre Herrero for their work on the k223d module.
+The k223d module used in pyANTI-FASc was originally developed by Shane Murphy and Andre Herrero; See the original version [here](https://github.com/s-murfy/k223d).
+We gratefully acknowledge their fundamental contribution to this component of the workflow.

 ---